Goutte d'Or: Demographics

-This neighbourhood has been working-class since at least the nineteenth century. Émile Zola set there the plot of his novel L'Assommoir, depicting the life of alcoholic employees.
+This neighbourhood has been working-class since at least the nineteenth century. Émile Zola set the plot of his novel L'Assommoir there, depicting the life of alcoholic employees.

 From the 1920s, the area witnessed a substantial influx of people moving there from Algeria (then a part of France).
 Naomi Davidson, the author of Only Muslim: Embodying Islam in Twentieth-Century France, wrote that Goutte d'Or in 1948 "appears to have had" 5,720 North Africans and that the estimates of North Africans in 1952 were 5,500-6,400; it had been perceived to have become North African in the post-World War II period.
-The Algerian population stabilised in the 1950s, while population from other European and African countries increased.
+The Algerian population stabilised in the 1950s, while the populations from other European and African countries increased.
 Today, a large part of the population is either foreign, or of foreign descent.
 As of 2006, the INSEE estimated the proportion of foreign nationals at 34.6%.

 As of 2012, at least 35% of the residents of Goutte d'Or were of immigrant origin, including West African and Algerian, a figure unchanged from 2006.